ceoguzdurmaz/oguz-durmaz-task/README.md

 In essence, the excellence of this implementation doesn't just lie in what it does, but also in how it does it.
 It is a representation of modern best practices and ease of use.

 ---

-I hope this adds the depth you were looking for!
-If there's anything else you'd like to highlight, let me know.